 I live in a house chock-full of boys and have become well-versed in typical boy humor.
 Belching?
 They’ll definitely think that’s funny.
 Flatulence?
 Hysterical.
 I knew that all I had to do was tell my sons the alternate name of this popular dish—“Beer Butt Chicken”—and they’d immediately be fans.

 The first time I made this, I failed to secure the can properly, and my poor chicken toppled over, humiliated in a puddle of beer.
 Fortunately, it still tasted great.
 I’ve learned to double-check the stability of the can and to give a mid-bake oven check to make sure the chicken doesn’t get tipsy.
 If you don’t like the taste of beer, no worries.
 The beer evaporates into the cavity of the chicken while it’s cooking, making the chicken unbelievably moist and flavorful.

 - 1 tablespoon seasoning salt

 - 2 tablespoons rotisserie chicken seasoning, such as McCormick

-- 1 can of beer (if making gluten-free use a GF beer)
+- 1 (12-ounce) can of beer (if making gluten free, use a gluten-free beer)

-- Rub chicken inside and out with oil, seasoning salt and Rotisserie seasoning.
+- Rub the chicken inside and out with the oil, seasoning salt and rotisserie seasoning.

-- Pour ½ of the beer can into the bottom of a baking pan.
+- Pour half of the beer into the bottom of a deep baking dish.

-- Bake uncovered for 1 hour 30 minutes, making the sure chicken is still standing up over the beer can.
+- Bake uncovered for 1 hour 30 minutes, checking occasionally that the chicken is still standing up over the beer can.

 Like this recipe?
 Pin it!